Sunday, October 6, 2024

 Not Like Other Girls

-Official Couple: Kristina is known to have introduced Ebba Sparre to the English ambassador Bulstrode Whitelocke as "my bedfellow"; and years later in Rome she/he/they and Cardinal Azzolino were widely suspected and then indubitably known to be in a relationship.
+Official Couple: Kristina is known to have introduced Ebba Sparre to the English ambassador Bulstrode Whitelocke as "my bedfellow"; and years later in Rome she and Cardinal Azzolino were widely suspected and then indubitably known to be in a relationship.

 One of the Boys: Need I say more?